American companies drive Australian journalists to distraction with their refusal to provide any detail about their local operations.

 Job sites Dice and CareerBuilder have taken the pulse of the IT market, and the good news is that it looks like there actually is going to be a pulse in 2011.

 Some say Eric Schmidt is stepping down as Google CEO because he lost "energy" and "focus" after Larry Page and Sergey Brin pulled the company from China against his wishes.
 But another report indicates his rather large head was turned by the possibility of his very own TV show.
+The New York Post reports that for more than a year, Schmidt has been eying a future in television.
+According to the paper, he's been working with a CNN executive producer to develop a show hosted by himself, and a pilot was filmed last August.

 One of Microsoft's top Windows gurus and author of books and tools for securely coding Windows has embraced fiction with a debut tackling international cyber crime.